ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-set-the-configuration-of-the-dynamsoft-service.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Set The Configuration Of The Dynamsoft Service
+title: How To Set The Configuration Of The Dynamsoft Service
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How To Set The Configuration Of The Dynamsoft Service
-description: Dynamic Web TWAIN SDK Documentation FAQs How To Set The Configuration Of The Dynamsoft Service
+description: How To Set The Configuration Of The Dynamsoft Service
 ---

-# Develop
+# Development

 ## How to set the configuration of the Dynamsoft Service?